hermescenter/gdpr.observer/README.md

 TODO: Fix with latests relative url
 To play with the API extraction you can for example check the third party trackers and cookies of a collection's of websites.

-Variables are the Name of the Collection and the date.
+Variables are the name of the "collection" and the "date" of collection.
 ```
 curl http://127.0.0.1:28000/api/data/DE.txt/2023-04-02
 ```